-(b) Intangibles under development
+(c) Intangibles under development (IUD)

-Intangibles under development represents the software which will be used to earn licensing income.
+Intangibles under development represents the banking software being developed which will be used to earn licensing income.
+Further, as at the year ended 31 March 2022, IUDs at the beginning of the year were capitalised in th books of accounts.